Things to do in Asheville, North Carolina

 Top Asheville attractions

 Asheville is a place where art, adventure and Southern hospitality blend effortlessly.
+Around every corner, the city offers new wonders and experiences.
+Whether you’re chasing epic views, tasting local brews or immersing yourself in the music scene, there’s no shortage of things to do in Asheville.
 Here are some of the most notable Asheville attractions that capture the city’s creative energy and natural beauty.

 Graybeard Mountain Overlook

-For outdoor lovers, the Blue Ridge Parkway, which runs through the center of the city, is one of the most scenic drives in the country.
-It’s dotted with overlooks and trailheads that make it easy to stretch your legs and take in the mountain air.
-Graybeard Mountain Overlook is a 5,592-foot perch that offers commanding views of the Seven Sisters range and access to the Mountains-to-Sea Trail.
-It’s accessible to cars, or for those who prefer to walk, there’s a 9.5-mile round-trip hiking trail you can take.
+“One of the best features of Asheville is that the Blue Ridge Parkway runs through the center of the city,” Button says.
+For outdoor lovers, it’s one of the most scenic drives in the country, dotted with overlooks and trailheads that make it easy to stretch your legs and take in the mountain air.
+“One of my favorite spots is Graybeard Mountain Overlook—it’s gorgeous,” she adds.
+The 5,592-foot perch offers commanding views of the Seven Sisters range and access to the Mountains-to-Sea Trail.
+It’s accessible to cars, or for those who prefer hiking, there’s a 9.5-mile round-trip route you can take.

 Graybeard Mountain Overlook: 3641 Blue Ridge Parkway, Barnardsville, NC 28709